mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

 `assoc` is very important in modeling hash-tables, and in general keeping track of named values.
+If `assoc` were applied to the table displayed prior with `banana` as a key, it would evaluate to `yellow`.
+Here is the full form, with `table` referring to the aforementioned table.

+$$(assoc \quad 'banana \quad table) \implies 'yellow$$

 List Manipulations
 ------------------